On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: Abstract

 \section{Abstract}

-In this paper we show that there is no scattering between the event or the Cauchy horizon and an intermediate Cauchy hypersurface in the interior of a Reissner-Nordström-like black hole.
-More precisely, we show that the trace operators do not have bounded inverses, even though the trace operators themselves are bounded.
-This result holds for the natural energy given by the energy-momentum tensor of the wave equation.
+In this paper we show that there is a breakdown of scattering between the event horizon (or the Cauchy horizon) and an intermediate Cauchy hypersurface in the dynamic interior of a Reissner-Nordström-like black hole.
+More precisely, we show that the trace operators and their analytic counterparts, the inverse wave operators, do not have bounded inverses, even though these operators themselves are bounded.
+This result holds for the natural energy given by the energy-momentum tensor of the wave equation using the timelike vector field of the Regge-Wheeler variable, which asymptotically becomes normal to the horizons.
+The behaviour of solutions at low spatial-frequencies and their behaviour at high angular momenta are the only obstructions causing this breakdown of scattering.
+The breakdown follows from an analysis of a $1+1$-dimensional wave equation with exponentially decaying potential which we treat for general potentials, and we show that the breakdown is generic.